NicTool/web/Dictionary.md

     - example: www.example.com 3600 IN A 192.0.2.127
 - **owner** / name:
     - a node in the domain name tree
+    - for a specific RR, _owner_ is the domain name where the RR is found.
+(RFC 1034 3.6)
     - consists of a sequence of labels
     - format: node.zone.tld.
         - the right most label is null, aka the root